ShantanuMK/Track_person/README.md

 Following applications can be created on basis of this script:
  1: ring a bell when any new device is connected to your wifi
  2: having connected to some smart-lights, ac, computer, of the person's bedroom which will be automatically turned-on when that person reaches home
-So for example, if I come home, it turns on my bedroom lights, my desktop, open my favorite websites, or plays my favorite playlist on Spotify.
+So for example, if I come home, it turns on my bedroom lights, my desktop, open my favorite websites, or plays my favorite playlist on Spotify (without any explicit instructions).